sylvainroussy/NeoBlogs/README.md

 ## Introduction

 A graph database is not only a simple way to store connected data, it is also a powerful tool to manage dynamic relationships between data.
 Since relationships are natively implemented in Neo4j, we can use them as a simple way to identify a group of connected nodes.
-But it is not the only usage we make of them.
+But it is not the only usage we can make of them.
 It seems that there are many use cases where relationships move between nodes in consecutive queries.
-Theses relationships are intended to store a particular state for a sub graph like a pointer for exemple.
-Let's have a closer look at them.
+Theses relationships are intended to store a particular state for a sub graph like a pointer for example.
+Let us have a closer look at them.

 ## Relationship as a pointer

-Our first example consist in observing this behavior is the famous Linked List.
+Our first example to observe this behavior is the famous Linked List.
 A linked list is a list where each item is ordered according to its relative position compared to the others items.
 On each call, the current pointed element is returned and then the pointer moves to the **next** element.

 First we need to create a `:LIST` node with three `:ELEMENT`linked to it.